 - Where are/ is the [character(s)] at the beginning/end of the story?

 Make inferences from the text

 - Why did [character] describe [noun] as a [metaphor]?

 - The story shows that [character] was… [give tick box options].

 - How do you think [character] felt at the end of the story?
 Why did he/she feel like that?

 For more information on reading please look at the website provided.

 As the weather improves the children may be outside for their PE sessions.
-Please ensure that your child always has an appropriate PE kit in school.
+Please ensure that your child always wears appropriate PE kit to school on their PE day.
 Your child will need shorts and a t-shirt for indoor PE and joggers and a jumper for outdoor PE.
 We recommend outdoor trainers for outdoor PE – please note pumps don’t provide very good support for young feet when partaking in outdoor sports.
 Indoor PE can be done in bare foot, however some parents choose to buy their children indoor pumps.
-Please ensure PE kits are in school at all times.
-We will send home PE kits every half term to be washed; please can it be returned on the first day back.